 - Convicts’ Poker has four prisoners sitting at a card table when a bull, released from its pen, charges; the last player sitting wins the prize of $200 or $300;

 - Guts or Glory is described by Martin Fletcher in The Times: “About 50 inmates will vie to pluck a $600 (£305) poker chip from between the horns of a rampaging 2,000 lb bull.”
-Some convicts get tossed and others are trampled; the first aid station is kept busy.
+Some convicts get tossed, and others are trampled; the first aid station is kept busy.

-Even among professional rodeo contestants there are occasional fatalities, but the Angola Prison says nobody, despite the fact that all participants are amateurs, has been killed during their events.
+Even among professional rodeo contestants, there are occasional fatalities, but the Angola Prison says nobody, despite the fact that all participants are amateurs, has been killed during their events.
 Broken bones and concussions have led to the adoption of helmets and mouthguards.

-Exploitation or Taste of Freedom?
+Exploitation or a Taste of Freedom?

 Only about 20 percent of Angola’s prison population is eligible to participate.
 These are the prisoners who have displayed good behaviour over a period of time and have earned the status of “trustee.”